 Workshops & Consultation

 For all our sessions, bear in mind that they offer insights into, not exhaustive coverage of, their topics, as most of them focus on subjects people can and do spend entire careers engaging.
-As do we, please approach with a humility about what participants can gain realistically in available time.
+As do we, please approach with a humility about what participants can gain realistically in available time, as well as openness to the addition learning whatever your prior knowledge.

-When no workshops are posted, then none are scheduled yet; please check back.
+When no events are posted in Crimson Connect, then none are scheduled yet; please check back.
 (We juggle topical interest, facilitator availability, and campus spaces to get each term's schedule up ASAP!)

-- We ask that all participants be present for the entire workshop.
+- We ask that all participants be present for the entire session.
 Arriving late or leaving early means you miss material for yourself, and can disrupt others' learning.

 - Advance registration is required so that we can confirm sessions will "make," prepare materials, and provide updates/ reminders.

 We currently offer the following workshops, available on-request for groups.
-(Individuals should check and sign-up for our open sessions, posted above if scheduled.)
+(Individuals should check and sign-up for our open sessions, posted on Crimson Connect if scheduled.)

 Queer & Ally (Q&A) Trainings